-SPARQLMotion is a user-friendly cost-effective foundation for all semantic data processing.
+SPARQLMotion is a user-friendly cost-effective foundation for semantic data processing.
 Processing steps including queries and data transformations are quickly assembled with pre-built components and easy to use graphical tools, saving weeks of development time.

 What problem does SPARQLMotion address